vishalG59/SampleApp/README.md

 # Recipe App

-A Recipe App that displays a list of recipes and allows users to view detailed information about any selected recipe.
+A Recipe App that displays a list of recipes and allows users to view detailed information about any selected recipe with full offline support using local caching.

 ---